IBM/watson-stt-wer-python/README.md

 **_MacOS_**

-Open a terminal Windows and change to the location of your python installation
+Open a terminal and change to the location of your python installation to execute `Install Certificates.command`, for example:
 ```
 cd /Applications/Python 3.6
 ./Install Certificates.command